sockeqwe/website-old/_posts/2015-07-28-adapter-delegates.md

 }
 {% endhighlight %}

 I guess you can imagine how other adapters of MyLittleZoo app looks now.
-There is an `AdvertisementAdapterDelegate`, `NewsTeaserAdapterDelegate`, `PedFoodTipAdapterDelegate` and `AccessoryAdapterDelegate`.
+There is an `AdvertisementAdapterDelegate`, `NewsTeaserAdapterDelegate`, `PetFoodTipAdapterDelegate` and `AccessoryAdapterDelegate`.
 From now on adapters can be composed with that view types (AdapterDelegates) that are really needed.
 Another advantage is that you also have moved out the functionality of inflating layout, creating view holder and binding view holder from one huge  adapter class (spagehtti code? god object anti pattern?) into separated, modular and reusable AdapterDelegates.
 Have you noticed how slim adapters code looks now and that you have a separation of concerns that makes things more extendable and more decoupled?
 Another nice side effect is that more team members can work in parallel together on the same "adapter" without fearing complex merge conflicts because not everybody is touching the huge adapter file but rather team members can work on dedicated AdapterDelegate files simultaneously.

 Joe was happy, the product manager was happy and the users of the app were happy.
 Everybody was happy.
 Actually, Joe was so happy that he had decided to put `AdapterDelegates` in an own library and open source it.
 All's well that ends well.